Negotiating with criminal groups: Colombia’s Total Peace policy

 Contact: juanitaduran@labjpc.org

-Juanita is a lawyer specialising in economics and constitutional law, with an LLM from UCL, with 15+ years of experience drafting and evaluating public policy, regulation and legislation, designing and implementing strategies for institutional transformation and connecting data analysis and policy on criminal policy and access to justice.
+Juanita is a lawyer specialising in economics and constitutional law, with an LLM from UCL, with over 15 years of experience drafting and evaluating public policy, regulation and legislation, designing and implementing strategies for institutional transformation and connecting data analysis and policy on criminal policy and access to justice.
 Ms. Duran served in the Colombia’s Attorney General’s Office as Director of Policies and Strategies and led the implementation of the Protocol to investigate sexual violence and the implementation of the peace strategy.
 She is currently a senior researcher at the LJPC and from there she has led and participated, among others, in the police transformation process.

 Gina Cabarcas Macía